Q & A with Cindy: Empower Your Leadership, Transform Your Impact

 Cindy, how do I know I have the right coach?

-"It all begins with you making a commitment to yourself (leading with well-being) and holding yourself accountable to the process you can co-design with your coach.
-About 98% of the time we unpackaged things that the client's never even thought about until the question opens it up.
-Every client is the example of their self-care, self-awareness, engagement, and accountability.
-Be willing to stretch yourself because those you are leading are watching you and learning from you.
+It all begins with you committing yourself to the process (you have to want to be coached, not be forced to do it) and holding yourself accountable to the process.
+About 98% of the time, we unpackaged things that clients never think about until the question opens it up.
+Every client is an example of their self-care, self-awareness, engagement, and accountability.
+Be willing to stretch yourself.
 If you are being forced by your organization to be coached, talk about that with your coach.
 It can be uncomfortable for you both and needs to be rightsized so that the process of coaching can be honored.
-"You are the legacy shaping a better future.
-Your best work comes from being your best self and recognizing the value you bring to what you create—rather than relying on others to shape it for you." — Cindy
+You are your legacy.
+Your best work comes from being your best self and recognizing the value you bring to what you create.

 Mentor

-Guidance and Advice
+Guidance and advice,

-as someone who has walked the path you are taking
+as someone who has walked the path.

 Consultant